Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2022, Reedy Creek - Andrews had a median income among taxpayers of $51,522 with the average level standing at $65,267.
-These figures are in line with national averages and compare to levels of $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 13.99% since financial year ending June 2022, current estimates would be approximately $58,730 (median) and $74,398 (average) as of September 2025.
-From the Census conducted in August 2021, household incomes rank at the 80th percentile with a weekly income of $2,239.
-Income analysis reveals that the $1,500 - $2,999 bracket dominates with 34.6% of residents (3,289 people), reflecting patterns seen regionally where 31.7% similarly occupy this range.
-Higher earners represent a substantial presence with 33.3% exceeding $3,000 weekly.
-High housing costs consume 16.6% of income, though strong earnings still place disposable income at the 79th percentile and the area's SEIFA income ranking places it in the 7th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2022, Reedy Creek - Andrews SA2 had median income among taxpayers at $51,522 with average income standing at $65,267.
+This aligns with national averages and compares to Rest of Qld's levels of $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% from financial year ending June 2022 to September 2025, estimated median income is approximately $58,730 and average income is around $74,398.
+From the Census conducted in August 2021, household incomes rank at the 80th percentile with weekly earnings of $2,239.
+Income analysis shows that 34.6% of residents (3,289 people) fall within the $1,500 - $2,999 weekly income bracket, reflecting regional patterns where 31.7% occupy this range.
+Higher earners comprise a substantial presence with 33.3% earning above $3,000 weekly, indicating strong purchasing power in the community.
+High housing costs consume 16.6% of income, yet strong earnings place disposable income at the 78th percentile, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income